Nevada School Counselor Certification

 Initial Nevada School Counselor Certification

 There are multiple pathways to licensure for Nevada school counselors.
-For more specific information, explore the Nevada Administrative Code.
+For specific regulatory language, see the Nevada Administrative Code (NAC 391.185).

 OR